 A friend recently messaged me about a supplement that she’s taking.
-It’s advertised as making your stomach flatter and improving your digestion – both great things!
+The advertisements say that it makes your stomach flatter and improves your digestion – both great things!
 It consists of enzymes that break down protein, fat, carbohydrate, fiber, and lactose.
 The supplement would cost you $300 a year if you took it every day, so it’s essential to discern whether or not it makes sense to purchase it.
 It has been estimated that the enzyme supplements market will hit $1.6 billion by 2025.

 Your body supplies several enzymes to break down your food.
 These enzymes include lipase to break down fats, amylase to digest carbohydrates, and proteases and peptidases to dismantle proteins.
 There are some instances when the body doesn’t make enough of a specific enzyme.
 The most common condition caused by insufficient enzymes is lactose intolerance, which is a problem caused by a deficiency of lactase, the enzyme that breaks down the primary protein in milk – lactose.
 Instead of being broken down and absorbed through the walls of the intestine, the undigested lactose continues through the small intestine and into the colon, where it wreaks havoc.
 Other health conditions that cause low levels of digestive enzymes include cystic fibrosis and pancreatic disease.
 In these cases, prescription enzymes are ordered to help overcome the deficiency.
 These prescription medications, such as Creon or Pancreaze, have been well-studied and are regulated by the Food and Drug Administration.
 Some over-the-counter enzyme supplements manufacturers have marketed their product by citing studies involving prescription enzymes, which are not comparable products.